404src/exocore/_articles/ccna-summary.md

 ## 3.2 Determine how a router makes a forwarding decision by default

+Routers drop packets with unknown destinations.

 ### 3.2.a Longest prefix match
+When a router looks up a destination address in its routing table, it looks for the most specific matching route.
+Most specific = longest prefix length ( /32 > /24 > /16 > /8 > /0)
 ### 3.2.b Administrative distance
 ### 3.2.c Routing protocol metric

 ## 3.3 Configure and verify IPv4 and IPv6 static routing
+to configure:
+ip route (destination ip address) (mask) (next-hop ip address) ip route (destination-address) (mask) (exit-interface) to verify: show ip route

 ### 3.3.a Default route
 ### 3.3.b Network route